ipetreska/Portfolio_Project_PeopleAnalytics/README.md

-# Portfolio_Project_PeopleAnalytics: To showcase my skillset in data wrangling, EDA, & talent insights generation for HR Stakeholders in R
+# Portfolio_Project_PeopleAnalytics: In this project, I analyze and integrate employee demographic and survey data to uncover insights into workforce engagement, tenure, and turnover.
+The goal is to demonstrate capabilities in data cleaning, exploration, & People Analytics storytelling.

 #STEP 1: Cleaning/Merging/Data Wrangling.
 I used the following AI prompt:
 #"You are a data scientist working in R. Using the attached datasets: